Lakshmi: Iconography and symbolism

-The image, icons, and sculptures of Lakshmi are represented with symbolism.
-Her name is derived from Sanskrit root words for knowing the goal and understanding the objective.
+Lakshmi's name is derived from Sanskrit root words for knowing the goal and understanding the objective.
 Her four arms are symbolic of the four goals of humanity that are considered good in Hinduism: dharma (pursuit of ethical, moral life), artha (pursuit of wealth, means of life), kama (pursuit of love, emotional fulfillment), and moksha (pursuit of self-knowledge, liberation).

 In Lakshmi's iconography, she is either sitting or standing on a lotus and typically carrying a lotus in one or two hands.
-The lotus carries symbolic meanings in Hinduism and other Indian traditions.
-It symbolizes knowledge, self-realization, and liberation in the Vedic context, and represents reality, consciousness, and karma ('work, deed') in the Tantra (Sahasrara) context.
+The lotus symbolizes knowledge, self-realization, and liberation in the Vedic context, and represents reality, consciousness, and karma ('work, deed') in the Tantra (Sahasrara) context.
 The lotus, a flower that blooms in clean or dirty water, also symbolises purity regardless of the good or bad circumstances in which it grows.
 It is a reminder that good and prosperity can bloom and not be affected by evil in one's surroundings.

 Below, behind, or on the sides, Lakshmi is very often shown with one or two elephants, known as Gajalakshmi, and occasionally with an owl.
 Elephants symbolise work, activity, and strength, as well as water, rain, and fertility for abundant prosperity.
 The owl signifies the patient striving to observe, see, and discover knowledge, particularly when surrounded by darkness.
 As a bird reputedly blinded by daylight, the owl also serves as a symbolic reminder to refrain from blindness and greed after knowledge and wealth have been acquired.

 According to historian D. D. Kosambi, most of the Imperial Gupta kings were Vaishnavas and held the goddess Lakshmi in the highest esteem.
 Goddess Lakshmi is Simhavahini (mount as lion) on most of the coins during their rule.
 Coins during the rule of Prakashadiya, a Gupta ruler, contain the Garudadhvaja on the obverse and Lakshmi on the reverse.